Wimbledon canceled for 1st time since WWII because of coronavirus

-The All England Club announced after an emergency meeting that the event it refers to simply as The Championships is being scrapped for 2020.
+The All England Club announced the cancellation after an emergency meeting that the event it refers to simply as The Championships is being scrapped for 2020.

 Wimbledon was scheduled to be played on the club's grass courts on the outskirts of London from June 29 to July 12.